Highgate Cemtery, London

 © Photo courtesy by Laura Velasco

 People often drive by a cemetery every day, but never pull inside to take a look around.
 We hope this post has inspired you to visit more historic cemeteries and memorial parks in your hometown or on your next trip.
 There are so many to explore, and you might be amazed at the stories and history you’ll uncover.
-Tai, Julie, Laura — thank you for the contributions to this post!
+Tai, Julie, and Laura — thank you for the contributions to this post!

 Crows flying over a cross at a cemetery in Santa Clara, California